Shifting Blame, Serena Manchester Mysteries, Book 5

 Take a breath, Serena.

-So, I sucked in a breath, but I could still feel my heart melt as I witnessed true love.
+I sucked in a breath, but I could still feel my heart melt as I witnessed true love.
 A love that I wanted.
-I love that I have right now.
+I love that I had right now.

 I turned my attention to Trey Evans who sat next to me at the table.
 I bit my lip as my heart swelled with emotions at the tears streaming down his face.
 My strong, handsome fiancé didn’t even try to wipe them away.
 We, along with many others, were watching magic happen.
-It was his parent’s 50th wedding anniversary, and they had decided to renew their vows in front of a select group of family and friends.
+His parents had decided to renew their vows in front of a select group of family and friends for their fiftieth wedding anniversary.

-The Evan’s immaculate backyard had been transformed into an intimate setting.
-Long tables draped in white tablecloths were arranged in a semicircle.
-Each table had a beautiful glass vase wrapped with gold ribbons, filled with an arrangement of gold-tipped white roses.
-We all sat in white wooden chairs adorned with gold satin bows.
-Robert and Margaret Evans faced each other, holding hands under the ornate arch, which had twinkling gold lights within clusters of yellow roses and baby’s breath.
+The Evans’s immaculate backyard had been transformed into an intimate setting.
+Long tables draped in white tablecloths were arranged in a u-shape.
+Each table held a beautiful glass vase wrapped with gold ribbons and filled with an arrangement of gold-tipped white roses.
+We all sat in white wooden chairs adorned with gold satin bows, while Robert and Margaret Evans faced each other, holding hands under an ornate arch adorned with twinkling gold lights and clusters of yellow roses and baby’s breath.

-Margaret’s silver-streaked hair had been styled into an updo, elegantly matching her flowing cream dress.
+Margaret’s silver-streaked hair, styled into an updo, elegantly matched her flowing cream dress.
 She had always been a beautiful woman.
 Today she glowed, looking much younger than her seventy years.
 Robert’s eyes shone, and the lights caught his distinguished gray beard as he looked down at his bride of fifty years.
-When I saw Robert, I could envision how Trey would look in twenty years.
+Looking at Robert, I could envision how Trey would look in twenty years.

-I felt Trey moved beside me.
-He’d taken a handkerchief from his inside his suit jacket and wiped his face.
-I touched his thigh under the table and he smiled at me before grabbing my hand.
-Only four months away, we would finally be married in September.
-It’s been a long time coming.
-Who knew my best friend from childhood would one day see me for more than a friend?
+I felt Trey move beside me.
+He’d taken a handkerchief from inside his suit jacket and wiped his face.
+I touched his thigh under the table, and he smiled at me before grabbing my hand.
+September was only four months away, and we would finally be married.
+It’d been a long time coming.
+Who knew my best friend from childhood would one day see me as more than a friend?
 Only took us almost thirty years.

 Pastor Larry Walker guided Robert and Margaret through renewing their vows.
-I’d asked Trey why they chose not to do it at the family’s home church, Zion Baptist.
+I’d asked Trey why they chose not to have the ceremony at the family’s home church, Zion Baptist.
 His mother had insisted on it being intimate with only their closest family and friends.
-It was a good idea since the Evan’s large yard could hold about thirty people.
+A good idea since the Evans’s large yard only held about thirty people.

-Trey’s son, Joseph, sat on the other side of him.
-Today he reminded me so much of his father at that age, looking just as debonair in his suit.
-He must have felt my gaze, because he looked over at me and grinned.
-This was soon to be my stepson, a young man who I’d already developed a good relationship with over the past few years.
-It was refreshing that the teen stuck around to witness his grandparents renew their vows when there were other places he could be.
+Trey’s son, Joseph, sat on the other side of him looking debonair in his suit.
+Today, he reminded me so much of his father at that age.
+Joseph must have felt my gaze; he looked over at me and grinned.
+I was grateful we’d developed a good relationship over the past few years, soon this young man would be my stepson.
+A teen who hung around to witness his grandparents renew their vows when there were other places he could be was refreshing.

-After the renewal ceremony, the happy couple were seated as two women dressed in black aprons served them.
-My table also included my sister Bev and her husband, Clay.
+After the renewal ceremony, two women dressed in black aprons served the happy couple.

-As we stood in line, I admired the elegant buffet spread laid out on tables draped in white linens.
-There were two pans of meat, one included grilled chicken breasts glazed with herbs and lemon, and the other had grilled shrimp skewers drizzled with garlic butter.
-A crystal bowl held fresh green salad with all the surrounding fixings and dressings.
+We joined the buffet line with my sister Bev and her husband, Clay, who were also sitting at our table.
+I admired the elegant spread laid out on tables draped in white linens.
+Two chafing dishes were filled with meat.
+One held grilled chicken breasts glazed with herbs and lemon, and the other, grilled shrimp skewers drizzled with garlic butter.
+A crystal bowl overflowed with fresh leafy greens for salad surrounded by all the fixings and a variety of dressings.

 My sister commented, “This is really lovely, Trey.”